Valuation Menu

 Comparative Global Valuation Matrix (2026)

 In 2026, Canada is a "Precision Market."
-We no longer value on raw growth alone.
-We value based on Efficiency Multiples — how well a firm uses the "Alberta Tax Shield," "SR&ED Refunds," and "Clean Tech ITCs" to protect margins in a slow-growth global economy.
+We value based on Efficiency Multiples how well a firm uses the "Alberta Tax Shield," "SR&ED Refunds," and "Clean Tech ITCs" to protect margins in a slow-growth global economy.

 Why PIN.CA